Why Trust OMD?

 • Bachelor’s degree (minimum 3.0 GPA preferred)

-• 2–3 letters of recommendation (academic or professional)
+• Two to three letters of recommendation (academic or professional)

 • Statement of purpose outlining goals and interest in C&I

-• Résumé highlighting any educational or teaching experience
+• Résumé highlighting relevant education or teaching experience

 Duration: 30 credits